Context(mapping=None, *, ignore_unknown_fields=False, **kwargs)

 For more information about context, see the

 Required.
 The unique identifier of the context.
-Format: ``projects/
+Supported formats: - ``projects/

 Optional.
 The number of conversational query requests after which the context expires.
 The default is ``0``.
 If set to ``0``, the context expires immediately.
 Contexts expire automatically after 20 minutes if there are no matching queries.